Tutorial: Circuit-based Electromagnetic Transient Simulation

 In ECA, with the two tricks, we follow the following steps sequentially to enable modular construction and solution of the system matrix at each time tick without ever having to define the complete set of nodal equations explicitly:

-\begin{enumerate} \item Represent time-derivative elements in the circuit (e.g., inductor, capacitor etc.) with their companion circuits \item Develop a specialized stamp for each element in the circuit (with derivative elements replaced by their companion circuits) \item $\forall t\in \tau=\{t_0,...,t_{final}\}$, parse through the overall network (generally a netlist or input file of sorts) and stamp the terms corresponding to each element in a sparse linear matrix (remember at this point, time-derivative terms are replaced by their companion models) \item Solve the linear problem $Y_tV_t=J_t$, to obtain the solution of state variables at time $t$ \end{enumerate}
+\begin{enumerate} \item Represent time-derivative elements in the circuit (e.g., inductor, capacitor etc.) with their companion circuits \item Develop a specialized stamp for each element in the circuit (with derivative elements replaced by their companion circuits) \item $\forall t\in \tau=\{t_0,...,t_{final}\}$, parse through the overall network (generally a netlist or input file of sorts) and stamp the terms corresponding to each element in a sparse linear matrix (remember at this point, time-derivative terms are replaced by their companion models) \item Solve the linear problem $Y_tV_t=J_t$, to obtain the solution of state variables at time $t$, and update and repeat until final time step \end{enumerate}

 This approach allows us to implicitly obtain and solve the linearized nodal equations without constructing them symbolically.
 This is highly beneficial for developing heuristics and for solving large-scale networks.
 More on that later.